Secondary CMB temperature anisotropies from magnetic reheating: Summary

 \section{Summary}

-There have been considered several sources of the cosmic microwave background~(CMB) anisotropies related to primordial magnetic fields (PMFs), such as the passive mode and magnetic compensated mode \citep{Lewis:2004ef,2010PhRvD..81d3517S}.
-In this paper, we explore a new source of CMB temperature anisotropies from PMFs, focusing on the entropy production because of the dissipation of the magnetic fields.
-If PMFs spatially fluctuate, so do the reheated photons.
-Such a secondary temperature rise would not be the dominant part of the CMB anisotropy; therefore, we can put some upper bounds on the statistical properties of PMFs from the observed CMB temperature power spectrum.
-Here, we give a formulation of the secondary anisotropy from the inhomogeneous magnetic reheating as a straightforward extension of the global magnetic reheating proposed by~\citet{Saga:2017wwr}.
+In this paper, we explore additional CMB temperature anisotropies from the dissipation of PMFs and derive some constraints on the statistical quantities of PMFs.

+Fast magnetosonic modes originated from PMFs dissipate on small scales so that the energy of PMFs in a local comoving volume is decreasing.
+Thanks to the energy conservation laws of the total system of radiation and magnetic fields, the released energy would be transferred to radiation.
+If PMFs are initially fluctuating, the energy injection into radiation should be also fluctuating, which leads to additional temperature perturbations.
+We call such a secondary CMB temperature anisotropy \textit{inhomogeneous magnetic reheating}, which has never been considered in the literature.
+Inhomogeneous magnetic reheating should be subdominant part of the CMB anisotropy; therefore, we can put some upper bounds on the statistical properties of PMFs, imposing inhomogeneous magnetic reheating not to exceed the observed CMB temperature power spectrum.

-First of all, we evaluate the corrections to the CMB temperature power spectrum originated from Gaussian PMFs localized on a specific scale by using the delta-function power spectrum.
-We find that the inhomogeneous magnetic reheating can recover the scales where the passive mode is not produced: i.e., $10^{5}\; {\rm Mpc}^{-1}\lesssim k$.
-However, the final expression of the temperature power spectrum is highly suppressed compared to the primary CMB anisotropies.
-Even though the present upper bound on the spectral distortions and the amplitude of the observed dimensionless CMB temperature perturbations are both $\mathcal O(10^{-5})$, the PMF amplitude is more strongly constrained by the CMB spectral distortion, which is simply given by the PMF power spectrum for the Gaussian case.
-This is because the secondary temperature power spectrum from disconnected four-point PMFs is nothing but the square of the magnetic field power spectrum on the same scale.
+First of all, we give a formulation of the secondary CMB temperature anisotropy from inhomogeneous magnetic reheating as a straightforward extension of global magnetic reheating proposed by~\citet{Saga:2017wwr}.
+Then, we evaluate the corrections to the CMB temperature power spectrum that originated from Gaussian PMFs.
+We find that inhomogeneous magnetic reheating can have relatively huge contributions on the scales where the passive mode is not produced: i.e., $10^{5}\; {\rm Mpc}^{-1}\lesssim k$.
+However, the final expression of the secondary temperature anisotropies is highly suppressed on the CMB anisotropy scales so that we cannot get a meaningful constraint.
+This is because the secondary temperature power spectrum from disconnected four-point PMFs is mainly produced on the scales where magnetic reheating actually happened, which are far smaller than the damping feature in the temperature angular power spectrum.
+As we see in Fig.~\ref{fig: calD and Cl}, we observe the low $\ell$ tail of the blue-tilted power spectrum, which is suppressed on the CMB scales.